miikaah/musa/README.md

 - refactor: Toaster as the animate action is no longer needed
 - refactor: Move initial file system scan off of main thread as it lags during startup on Windows
 - feat: Add Splash screen
+- feat: add button to collapse all folders in library

 #### Cross platform